aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/pdf/_index.md

 |RTL (Right to Left) Language| |Yes| |

 {{% alert color="primary" %}}
 If your spreadsheet contains formulas, it is best to call [**Workbook.calculateFormula()**](https://reference.aspose.com/cells/nodejs-cpp/workbook/#calculateFormula--) just before rendering the spreadsheet to PDF format.
-Doing so will ensure that the formula dependent values are recalculated, and the correct values are rendered in the PDF.
+Doing so will ensure that the formula‑dependent values are recalculated, and the correct values are rendered in the PDF.
 {{% /alert %}}

-## **Advance topics**
+## **Advanced topics**

 - [Add PDF Bookmarks with Named Destinations](/cells/nodejs-cpp/add-pdf-bookmarks-with-named-destinations/)
 - [Avoid Blank Page in Output PDF when there is Nothing to Print](/cells/nodejs-cpp/avoid-blank-page-in-output-pdf-when-there-is-nothing-to-print/)
 - [Change the Font on just the specific Unicode characters while saving to PDF](/cells/nodejs-cpp/change-the-font-on-just-the-specific-unicode-characters-while-saving-to-pdf/)